mistergreen/ESP-Server-login-Example/README.md

 This example shows you how to do form login & logout using server session variable.

 # Harware
-Wemos mini
+•Wemos mini
-SD reader
+•SD reader
-SD card
+•SD card